45P/Honda–Mrkos–Pajdušáková

 45P/Honda–Mrkos–Pajdušáková is a short-period comet discovered by Minoru Honda December 3, 1948.
 It is named after Minoru Honda, Antonín Mrkos, and Ľudmila Pajdušáková.
 The object revolves around the Sun on an elliptical orbit with a period of 5.25 years.
 The nucleus is 1.3 kilometers in diameter.
 On August 19 and 20, 2011, it became the fifteenth comet detected by ground radar telescope.

+By May 2027, the comet should be around apparent magnitude 14.
+The comet reaches perihelion on 30 August 2027, when it should brighten to magnitude 5-8.

 During the 1995 perihelion passage, the comet was visible to Solar and Heliospheric Observatory (SOHO) on January 16, 1996, when the comet was around apparent magnitude 7 and 4.3° from the Sun.

 It is green because it emits diatomic carbon which glows green in the near vacuum of space.

 2011 passage

 During the 2011 perihelion passage, the comet was recovered on 5 June at magnitude 21.
 On 8 July, the comet had a magnitude of approximately 18, and, as of 22 July, nuclear condensation was noticed around magnitude 16.
 It was expected to reach a peak magnitude of around 7.3 in late September near perihelion.

 On August 15, 2011, the comet made a close approach of only 0.0600 AU from the Earth and it was studied by the Goldstone Deep Space Network.
 Radar observations on August 19 and 20 detected echoes from the nucleus and coma.